Tim-Spurlin/Doc2Prompt/README.md

   Processes documentation one page at a time to create granular and focused structured prompts for each section of the documentation.

 - **Versatile Input Format Support**:
-  Handles various documentation formats including `.docx`, `.pdf`, `.txt`, and `.html` files, providing flexibility in the types of documentation that can be processed.
+  Handles various documentation formats including .docx, .pdf, .txt, and .html files, providing flexibility in the types of documentation that can be processed.

 - **Configurable Output to CSV**:
-  Outputs the structured prompts in a CSV (`.csv`) format, which is directly compatible with Google AI Studio and other model tuning platforms.
+  Outputs the structured prompts in a CSV (.csv) format, which is directly compatible with Google AI Studio and other model tuning platforms.

 - **Handles Long Responses**:
   Automatically truncates generated structured prompts to adhere to character limits for model tuning, ensuring data validity.
 Flags truncated responses for user awareness.

 - **File System Monitoring**:
-  Uses file system monitoring (`watchdog`) to automatically detect new documentation files added to a designated folder and process them in real-time.
+  Uses file system monitoring (watchdog) to automatically detect new documentation files added to a designated folder and process them in real-time.

 ---